 The vaccines are effective and are an important tool in significantly reducing the spread of COVID-19 to help us get back to more normal routines we enjoyed prior to the pandemic.
 The vaccines have shown strong degrees of effectiveness (greater than 94% for Pfizer and Moderna) in the early stages after vaccination.
 They are especially effective for preventing severe disease and death.

 All Iowans age 12 and above are eligible to receive a COVID-19 vaccine.

-Signing up for an appointment is no longer necessary; any individual aged 12 and older are eligible to receive the vaccine and, based on current availability, can walk in to any MercyCare Urgent Care to receive the vaccine.
+Yes, based on your eligibility, appointments are available here.
+In addition, any individual aged 12 and older iseligible to receive the vaccine and, based on current availability, can walk in to any MercyCare Urgent Care to receive the vaccine.
 Most MercyCare family practice clinics also have vaccine available to their patients.

 Mercy is offering multiple locations to receive the vaccine.
 See here for locations.

 No. As with most other vaccines, you will not be tested for the illness before the vaccine is given.
 As long as you feel well, you may receive the vaccine.